kush1960/Wordpress-Workflow/README.md

 ## Installing

-Checkout repo into the wp-content/themes/ folder
+Checkout repo into the project root folder
 ```
 git clone https://github.com/kush1960/Wordpress-Workflow.git <theme-name>
 ```
+Download the lastest stable Wordpress (https://wordpress.org/latest.zip) and copy over the top of the Workflow files

+In Terminal navigate to `wp-content/themes/workflow/`

 Install development dependencies with NPM
 ```
 npm install